kpedrok/code-canvas-web-terminal/README.md

 docker build -t custom_terminal_env -f Dockerfile.terminal .
 ```

-Then modify `main.py` to use your custom image instead of "python:3.12-slim".
+Then modify `app/core/docker.py` to use your custom image instead of the default.

 ## ⚠️ Security Notes